oldnomad/udotool/src/udotool.md

  script and contains virtual device directory name under **/sys/devices/virtual/input/**.
 It becomes available when emulation device is initialized.

+**UDOTOOL_LOOP_COUNT**
+:   This environment variable is set for commands called from a **udotool** script in a loop.
+It contains remaining number of iterations for the loop.
+ If the loop is not limited by iteration count, initial number of iterations is **INT_MAX**.

+**UDOTOOL_LOOP_RTIME**
+:   This environment variable is set for commands called from a **udotool** script in a loop.
+It contains remaining iteration time for the loop (in seconds and parts of seconds).
+If the loop is not limited by time, the variable contains single asterisk character.

 **UDOTOOL_SETTLE_TIME**
 :   If set, this environment variable overrides default device settle time